Kanharajput/Form-FileUpload-Django/README.md

 - Sessions let us the save the data which is specific for a user for a fixed period of time.
 - Server have a session identifier and that session identifier is also passed to browser in a cookie through which server identifies an user and can return related preferences/data to that user.
 - This session data is stored in a database or may be in a file.
+- Session not able to store objects, one can store boolean values, numbers , string and even dictionary but not the objects.
+Under the hood Django takes the session data and covert it into json format, and the objects are eligible to be formated as json. so simply store numbers , strings, dictionary and boolean values.